 Pursuant to the 1990 federal Clean Air Act amendments, the EPA classifies air basins (or portions thereof) as "attainment" or "non-attainment" for each criteria air pollutant, based on whether the NAAQS have been achieved.
 Generally, if the recorded concentrations of a pollutant are lower than the standard, the area is classified as attainment for that pollutant.
 If an area exceeds the standard, the area is classified as non-attainment for that pollutant.
 If there is not enough data available to determine whether the standard is exceeded in an area, the area is designated as "unclassified" or "unclassifiable."
 The designation of "unclassifiable/attainment" means that the area meets the standard or is expected to meet the standard despite a lack of monitoring data.
 Areas that achieve the standards after a non-attainment designation are redesignated as maintenance areas and must have approved maintenance plans to ensure continued attainment of the standards.
-Similar to the federal Clean Air Act, the California Clean Air Act, designated areas as attainment status of the Air Basin, including the project site, with respect to the NAAQS and CAAQS, and the attainment classifications for the criteria pollutants; the Air Basin is designated as a non-attainment area for the state O3 and PM10 standards.
+Similar to the federal Clean Air Act, the California Clean Air Act, designated areas as attainment or non-attainment, but based on CAAQS rather than the NAAQS.
+Table 4.3-2 identifies the current attainment status of the Air Basin, including the project site, with respect to the NAAQS and CAAQS, and the attainment classifications for the criteria pollutants; the Air Basin is designated as a non-attainment area for the state O3 and PM10 standards.
 The Air Basin is designated as unclassified or attainment for all other state and federal standards (EPA 2018b; CARB 2018b).
 Since the Air Basin has met all federal AAQS, it is no longer subject to federal conformity requirements (MBARD 2008).